adamcameron/cfml/CFML/cfscript.md

 #### Post-condition loop

-This form of loop evaluates a single condition at the beginning of each iteration, and continues to loop whilst the condition is true:
+This form of loop evaluates a single condition at the end of each iteration, and continues to loop whilst the condition is true:

     do {
         // statements